Waikato/kiwiwords/docs/rmt_corpus.md

 - Ngā Pae o te Māramatanga
 - The University of Waikato

-The information on this page was last checked in November 2021.
+The information on this page was last checked in November 2022.
 Please [let us know](mailto:dtrye@waikato.ac.nz) if you notice any errors in the code and/or instructions.
+Version 2: As of 25 November 2022, XXX tweets (**XX%** of the RMT Corpus V2) could be successfully downloaded from Twitter.
-As of 12 April 2021, 72,575 tweets (**91.85%** of the RMT Corpus) could be successfully downloaded from Twitter.
+Version 1: As of 12 April 2021, 72,575 tweets (**91.85%** of the RMT Corpus V1) could be successfully downloaded from Twitter.